Test case prioritization using test case diversification and fault-proneness estimations: Methodology

-The project features dataset captures related metrics of source code versions where a major bug has been fixed.
-For a given version, each unit is either buggy or not buggy.
+The project data used for this study, including code features and code coverage data are described in detail in Section~\ref{sec:subjects_of_study}.
+The features are extracted at the class level and consist of 104 input features including static and process features shown in Table~\ref{tab:features}.
+Each recorded version of the project in the dataset contains exactly a single bug that can be detected by a few test cases of the test suite.
+The classes which are buggy will result in data instances marked with the buggy label and the other instances are marked as not-buggy instances.

+One helpful step to achieving better performance is to combine features to get new meaningful features.
 For each version, if there are no changes to a specific unit and other units related to it, it would be highly unlikely that it turns into a buggy unit and vice-versa.
 Using this idea, a set of features is defined by calculating the difference between two consecutive version metrics of each unit.

-In order to standardize the data, it's important to understand the requirements of the selected ML model.
-In tree-based models (Random Forest, XGBoost, etc.), the final tree structure is invariant to scaling input vectors linearly~\cite{hastie2008elements}.
-This is due to the fact that each split is applied at a given interval.
-Also, the predicted target value is independent of the input vector because it is calculated using training phase target values.

-Another challenge that should be addressed is the issue of imbalanced data.
-In binary classification, if one class contains significantly more samples than the other class, the dataset is considered to be imbalanced.
-There are several well-known approaches to deal with the imbalanced dataset issue.
-These include oversampling, undersampling, and class weights.
-Oversampling attempts to generate samples nearby the existing samples with the same label to increase the samples of the smaller class.
-On the other hand, undersampling methods remove the samples that are considered noisy (i.e. two samples with different labels that are very close in the input vector space) and samples that are insignificant to the results.
-Furthermore, the class weight approach is a really useful technique in tree-based methods since it emphasizes more on the class with the least samples.

-All these methods are used in this paper.
-Buggy samples have a small chance to occur.
-Therefore, firstly SMOTE oversampling is applied to the buggy samples.
-Then all the not buggy samples that are close to buggy samples are removed using the Tomek Links algorithm.
-Lastly, the buggy class is weighted with parameter $\lambda$ whereas the not buggy class has the weight of one.
+This set of features can also be seen as the first derivative in discrete time by viewing the unit versions as the time dimension.
+This additional set of features (known as the churn of source code metrics) is shown to be effective for defect prediction~\cite{d2012evaluating}, therefore we add them to the feature set.
+Keeping the original features and the churn of source code features together helps to capture both the static and dynamic aspects of the units.

+We reviewed defect-prediction methods based on deep learning in Section~\ref{sec:background_defect_prediction}, however, as mentioned applying these techniques still has difficulties and can be challenging.
+Our goal is to focus on designing a TCP method, which should successfully work with any good enough defect-prediction method.
+On the other hand, the volume of source code contained in the subject of empirical study also presents limitations for employing deep learning methods.
+Therefore we consent to consider more simple defect-prediction models in this paper if their performance is acceptable.
+Note that using more simple methods has the benefits of less implementation complexity and lower execution resources needed which can be interesting.